crupert14/neural-network-python/references/Concepts.md

 > $[1,2,3] * [2,3,4] = Dot Product$ <br>
 > $1*2 + 2*3 + 3*4 = Dot Product$ <br>
 > $20 = Dot Product$

+## Batches
+The number of training samples processed before the models parameters are updated.
+Should be 32, 64 or in rare cases 128, in most cases 32 is the most utilized batch size.

+## Transposing
+Convert rows to columns in a matrix.
+This is done for the purpose of calculating **Dot Product** when given batches of inputs, rather than a single list.